Cooperation with Companies

 The companies are Apple, Deutsche Telekom, Facebook, Google, Microsoft, Kaspersky Lab, Orange and Telefónica.
 The associations are Computer & Communications Industry Association (CCIA), DIGITALEUROPE, the European Digital SME Alliance, the European Telecommunications Network Operators’ Association (ETNO), GSMA and the multi-stakeholder Global Network Initiative (GNI).
 It was provided that the additional agreements could be signed with other partners in the future.

 The partnership with internet companies creates a platform for enhanced collaboration between relevant companies and the Council of Europe on specific projects and it facilitates the debate and the exchange of experiences on protection of human rights and the rule of law on the internet.

 On 23 on May 2018 two new entities, Cloudflare and EuroISPA, exchanged letters with the Council of Europe Secretary General and thereby officially joined the cooperation framework established in November 2017 to promote respect for human rights online.
 Thorbjørn Jagland welcomed the widening of this partnership and highlighted the importance of coordinated efforts in addressing the multiple challenges stemming from the digital environment.

-The meeting 23 May 2018 with internet companies created the opportunity to advance debate on current challenges to internet governance posed in the areas of (i) cyber-security systems and solutions, (ii) privacy and big data analytics, (iii) content moderation on social media, and (iv) democratic processes and micro-targeting.
+On the same day, a workshop with internet companies created the opportunity to advance debate on current challenges to internet governance posed in the areas of (i) cyber-security systems and solutions, (ii) privacy and big data analytics, (iii) content moderation on social media, and (iv) democratic processes and micro-targeting.